Introducing creatine and why you probably should be using it…

 The second approach starts off at the regular 5g per day without the loading period, but requires you to cycle off it every so often.
 Generally, the first approach is recommended and shown to support higher overall levels of creatine in your body.

 There is conflicting evidence and beliefs around when is the optimum time to take creatine – before your workout, just after, when you wake up or just before you go to sleep.
-Normal practice would be to either take it as part of your pre-workout or post-workout nutrition.
-The evidence leans slightly towards post-workout being the more effective but the difference is marginal so do whatever works for you.
+Normal practice would be to either take it as part of your pre-workout or post-workout nutrition, but many personal trainers will tell you the post-workout is more effective.
+That’s because creatine works better when loaded, which often isn’t an option with pre-workout supplements.

 What to Look for When Choosing a Creatine Product